 - Keep it meaningful.
 Modify the subject line if the thread changes and is no longer related to the original message.

 - Simplify formatting.
-Use fonts between 10 and 12 points in size except for headlines and choose an easy-to-read font style.
+Use fonts between 10 and 12 points in size except for headlines, and choose an easy-to-read font style.
 Consider bolding important information.
 Apply colors sparingly.
-In addition, with the growing use of mobile devices, always keep in mind some recipients may be seeing your message in plain text without font formatting and graphics.
+In addition, with so many people viewing email primarily on mobile devices, always keep in mind some recipients may be seeing your message in plain text without font formatting and graphics.
 Add blank lines and white space to separate paragraphs and areas of detail.

 - Read your message before you send it.
 Run the spelling checker and re-read messages one last time for clarity and grammar before clicking Send.